 This business continuity plan is written for the benefit of my customers, my prospects, my suspects, and lastly, my regulator, whose template will be at the very end.

-Since we are a two man shop, the safety and health of the Profitabull is of paramount importance, both to the firm and it’s customers.
-Bullish Bob Bagley is 71 and on Medicare.
+Since we are a one man shop, the safety and health of the Profitabull is of paramount importance, both to the firm and it’s customers.
+Bullish Bob Bagley is 72 and on Medicare.
 That does not mean I am going to retire or am even thinking about it.
-My pace-setter and Broker/Dealer hero is Bill Burnside of William C. Burnside & Company, Inc. He is 85 and is a great torch bearer for me!
-But Heaven issued that margin call, and Bill had to meet it.
-And Andy is 73, so read on, out of necessity!

-We then proceed to our office.
-In it we are currently running an ASUS i5 computer, with 2 ASUS 24 monitor that refresh at a rate of 1ms.
+In our office, we are currently running an ASUS i5 computer, with 2 ASUS 24 monitor that refresh at a rate of 1ms.
 This is because my eyes are older and the flashing of the lights gives me a headache at the slower speeds.
 The speeds of the baud and drives and rams are such that it doesn’t seem to matter anymore.
 It will double again before I can hit the enter key anyway.
 We have dramatically upgraded our software systems.
 We are now on Windows 7 Professional, with Office 365 and the Microsoft Cloud.
 We are keyboard driven and use a Logitech low end gaming keyboard that is backlighted for my eyes, and it is model G710+.
 We also use the Logitech thumb ball mouse to save having to move our shoulders so much.
 We have also turned to an IT guy.
 Trevor Tinsman with TechMedix can be reached at 972.424.0780, http://techmedixinc.com/ and I highly recommend him.
 He also is the IT guy for my wife’s business and keeps us both running come what may.
 If he is out of state, he still logs into to see my screens and fixes any problem I can create.
 Ironically, he is the son of the receptionist that I worked with when I was with Eppler, Guerin and Turner in the 70’s & 80’s.
 She now delights in being a grandmother.
-All of this for now is serviced by the internet cable of Time Warner, for which I can’t say anyting.
-We are waiting for the Wifi of Google to come to Dallas as it seems the wifi is going to replace the fiber cable rapidly.
-We are serviced by the lowest cost electric provider that we can find: http://gpltexas.org/pdfs/Rate%20Files/8-4-2016%20Residential%20Rate%20Comparison%20Graph.pdf This website will assist you in finding the lowest rates in Texas.
-I generally choose the one 3rd from the lowest and so far, no problems yet.
+All of this for now is serviced by the internet cable of Spectrum.
+We are serviced electrically by the city owned, Garland Power & Light.

 Our isp server www.inmotionhosting.com, 888.3214678 and our website is serviced by Word Press.

-We communicate with our clearing firm, Interactive Brokers mostly via the internet rarely thru 203.618.7791.
+We communicate with our clearing firm, Interactive Brokers mostly via the internet and rarely thru 203.618.7791.